GoogleChrome/web.dev/src/site/content/en/patterns/advanced-apps/multiple-screens/index.md

 ### Using `window.getScreenDetails()`

-To make sure your browser supports the `getScreenDetails()` method, you need to check if it exists on the `window` object.
+To make sure your browser supports the `getScreenDetails()` method, first check if it exists on the `window` object.
 Then, call `window.getScreenDetails()` to get attached screens.
 Adding an event listener to adapt to changed screen details allows you to manage multiple screens according to the needs of your app.